phette23/c4l21-learn-to-love-the-command-line/content/055-intermediate-exercises.md

 **Any command can be incorporated into the prompt.
 What might be some useful information you would want displayed when you use the command line?**

-Consider that commands that rely on network requests or very expensive operations make a poor choice, since they will be executed every time a fresh command prompt appears.
+Consider that commands that rely on network requests or very expensive operations are a poor choice, since they will be executed every time a fresh command prompt appears.

 **Are loops more suitable for scripts or ad hoc commands typed one-by-one?
 Same question for piping data between commands: is this more suitable to scripts or ad hoc commands?**